809 Jacob Street, by Marty Young

 196 pages, with a 4.1-star rating from 14 reviews

-Parkton is a dangerous town, full of dark secrets, and 14-year old Byron James finds himself stranded there.
+It's a crazy sideshow of a town in the middle of god-damn nowhere, and he's stranded there.
 To make matters worse, his two new friends - his only friends - turn out to be class rejects with an unhealthy interest in monsters.
-They want to discover the truth to the infamous monster house at number 809 Jacob Street, and Byron is soon caught up in their game.
+They want to discover the truth to the infamous monster house at number 809 Jacob Street.

 Joey Blue is an old bluesman who fell into his songs and couldn't find his way out again.
-Now he's one of the Gutterbreed, a slinking shifting shadow haunting the town's too-numerous alleys.
+Now he's a Gutterbreed, one of the slinking shifting shadows haunting the town's alleys.
 When an old dead friend comes begging for help, Joey's world is torn apart.
 He is forced to stare down the man he has become in order to rescue the man he once was - and there is only one place he can do that.

 The house on Jacob Street calls to them all, but what will they find when they open its door?